-Should I include coffee grinds into my garden?
+Should I include coffee grinds in my garden?

 Adding fresh, uncomposted coffee to gardens at volume application rates of 2.5 percent and above will likely reduce all plant growth and development.

-As a result, it is probably a better idea to add coffee grounds to your compost to allow for the degradation of harmful components as well as the advantages of greater water holding capacity to emerge.
-It is advised that no more than 20% of your compost’s volume be spent coffee grounds.
+As a result, it is probably a better idea to add coffee grounds to your compost to allow for the degradation of harmful components and the advantages of greater water holding capacity to emerge.
+It is advised that no more than 20% of your compost’s volume be spent on coffee grounds.

 What is caffeine

 Caffeine, which is addictive, is present in coffee.
 Caffeine, in the form of coffee (and, to a lesser extent, CHOCOLATE! ), is considered to make the world go round, as many of us rely on its stimulating properties.

 Caffeine has piqued the interest of experts, leading to current research on caffeine usage in gardens.